Skip to main content

 In order to retrieve information about accounts, the following SQL lookup queries need to be defined in the underlying data store:

-• name: This query is used to retrieve the type, secret, description, and quota of an account by its account name.
+• name: Retrieves the type, description, and quota fields of an account by its account name.
+Optionally this query can return the account's email and secret fields as well.

 • members: Fetches the groups that a particular account is a member of.
 Groups names have to be returned as text.

-• recipients: Retrieves the account name(s) associated with a specific primary addresses, alias or mailing lists address.
+• recipients: Retrieves the account name(s) associated with a specific primary addresses or alias address.

-• emails: This query fetches email address(es) associated with a specific account.
+• emails: Fetches email address(es) associated with a specific account.
 This query has to return an ordered list containing first the account's primary email address, followed by email aliases and excluding any mailing lists addresses associated with the account.
+This query is optional, a single email address can be returned by the name query.

 Please refer to the relevant section for each data store for more information on how to define these queries.